 - Both always have access to the latest features and productivity enhancements.

-If you can get a free version why pay?
-Because the paid version will offer improved security and management as well as collaboration and more flexibility for your business.
-A simple example is being able to use your email domain correctly i.e. [email protected] vs [email protected]
+If you can get a free version, why pay?
+Because the paid version will offer improved security and management, collaboration, and flexibility for your business.
+A simple example is being able to use your email domain correctly, i.e. [email protected] vs [email protected]

 WHAT type of applications do office productivity software provide (in some combination):

 - Word processing – create documents such as a letter